Newbeeer/newbeeer.github.io/index.md

 Hi, I am Yilun Xu.
 I am a fourth year PhD student in MIT, advised by [Tommi Jaakkola](https://people.csail.mit.edu/tommi/tommi.html).
 I obtained my Bachelor’s degree from Turing Class in EECS dept, Peking University.
 I had the privilege of working with [Yizhou Wang](http://cfcs.pku.edu.cn/faculty/adjunct/wangyizhou/index.htm) in PKU, and [Stefano Ermon](https://cs.stanford.edu/~ermon/) in Stanford.
 I also work with [Karsten Kreis](https://karstenkreis.github.io) and [Arash Vahdat](http://latentspace.cc) in NVIDIA Research.

-My research interests are machine learning, with a current emphasis on generative modeling: (i) new family of generative models [13, 12, 10]; (ii) improving the training, sampling and controllability of generative models, e.g. PFGM and diffusion models [15, 14, 11, 9, 5].
+My research interests are machine learning, with a current emphasis on generative modeling: (i) new family of generative models [13, 12, 10]; (ii) improving the training, sampling and controllability of generative models, e.g. PFGM and diffusion models [16, 15, 14, 11, 9, 5].
 Previously, I worked on bridging machine learning and information theory [4, 3, 2, 1].

+I will join NVIDIA Research as a research scientist in July 2024.

 **Contact**: ylxu@mit.edu , xuyilun@pku.edu.cn